 Children are exposed to high-quality reading and writing learning opportunities across the whole curriculum.
 Children are aware that high standards in reading and writing are maintained regardless of which ‘lesson’ they are in and that they should always be writing to the best of their ability.
 This includes both handwriting and composition and effect.

 In the wider curriculum, we aim to make cross-curricular links with other subjects and use high-quality, challenging texts to deepen skills, knowledge and understanding with reading and writing across different forms and genres.
 We make natural connections between subjects to support understanding.
 For example, a geography unit on coastal erosion may fit well with an English unit on descriptive writing.

 Feedback and Assessment

 Teachers continually assess all aspects of English through daily assessment of children’s work and from their responses.
 Feedback is given either in a verbal or written form.
 Misconceptions are addressed either through marking in books or through teacher questions and pupil responses during lessons, allowing pupils the chance to adapt and improve in order to master.
 Teacher assessment is used to inform future planning which is adapted to ensure lessons meet individual needs and pace of their class.

 Year 6 children create a portfolio of writing evidence throughout the year demonstrating their writing skills against the Key Stage 2 assessment framework.
 This supports teacher assessment for KS2 writing SATS results.
 Y6 teachers use this evidence to make a teacher assessment judgement for their pupils’ end of year results.

-Teaching, learning and pupil achievement in English is monitored regularly by the Reading and Writing Leader, team leaders and then supported and held to account by the senior leadership team.
+Teaching, learning and pupil achievement in English is monitored regularly by the English Leader, team leaders and then supported and held to account by the senior leadership team.
 Learning is monitored through pupil data, pupil books and planning monitoring, learning walks, lesson observations and pupil conferencing.
 This information is used to identify strengths and areas for development against the subject strategic action plan in order to continually drive improvement.